Karumadikkuttan (film): Production

 The film's was shot from Kuttanad, Kerala.
 About the film, Vinayan says: "We never try to look into the minds and sorrows of the mentally ill people around us.
 They too long for love.
 And love, when given to them could take them to heights.
-That’s what I am trying to tell in this film."
+That's what I am trying to tell in this film."
 About his character, Kalabhavan Mani says: "I have done my best to give life to the character of a mentally ill person.
 I have observed the mannerisms of mentally ill people and have performed accordingly."

 Soundtrack

 The film's soundtrack contains 12 songs, all composed by Mohan Sithara, with lyrics by Yusufali Kechery.

 Box office

 The film was both critical and commercial success.
+The film was released alongside Kakkakuyil and Meghasandesham.